 Not only has the Commission failed to "transform" the Southside/Southwest Virginia economy, it has squandered many of its resources.
 By keeping the old economy on life support, it has failed to steer sufficient resources into the new economy.
 For all intents, the economies of Southside and Southwest Virginia look very much like they did 10 years ago...

-Again, to quote "Where Do All the Welfare Billions Go?"
-(Human Events, February 6, 1982) M. Stanton Evans points out:
+A historical perspective from M. Stanton Evans in "Where Do All the Welfare Billions Go?"
+(Human Events, February 6, 1982) highlights a broader issue with public spending:

 One has to wonder how it is possible to spend these hundreds of billions to alleviate poverty and still have the same number of poor people that we had, say, in 1968...It prompts the more suspicious among us to ask: What happened to the money?...[A] tremendous chunk of these domestic outlays goes to pay the salaries of people who work for and with the federal government - including well-paid civil servants and an array of contractors and "consultants," many of whom have gotten rich from housing programs, "poverty" studies, energy research grants, and the like...